 The books also differed in the number of exercises given.
 Practical Arithmetic by Induction and Analysis (Ray, 1857) provided approximately 35 problems for practice with basic facts and for practice in using the two methods of subtraction.
 The book did not specifically state which algorithm to use in the practice problems.
-However, Standard Arithmetic (Milne, 1895) provided around 100 problems for the same practice using only the decomposition algorithm.
+On the other hand, Standard Arithmetic (Milne, 1895) provided around 100 problems for the same practice using only the decomposition algorithm.

-During the early to middle 1900's, examples could be found where different textbooks used any combination of the three different algorithms for teaching subtraction.
+During the early to middle 1900s, examples could be found where different textbooks used any combination of the three different algorithms for teaching subtraction.
 However, the algorithms that were used did not show any marking through or numbers being rewritten.
 The students were expected to use mental calculations, writing only the resulting difference.
 The written work illustrated the answer only.
-One such example is shown in Figure 6:
+One such example is shown in Figure 6.

-723 Since we cannot take 7 from 3, we change one of the 487 2 tens in 723 to units.
-We then have 13 units - 7 units 236 = 6 units.
+723 Since we cannot take 7 from 3, we change one of 487 the 2 tens in 723 to units.
+We then have 13 units - 236 7 units = 6 units.
 Since we cannot take 8 tens from the 1 ten remaining in 723, we change one of the hundreds in 723 to tens.
-We then have 11 tens -8 tens = 3 tens.
-Since we have used 1 hundred of the 7 hundreds, we have 6 hundreds - 4 hundreds = 2 hundreds.
+We then have 11 tens $- 8$ tens $= 3$ tens.
+Since we have used 1 hundred of the 7 hundreds, we have 6 hundreds - 4 hundreds = $2$ hundreds.
 Therefore the difference is 236.

 Figure 6.
-Wentworth & Smith (1915)
+(Wentworth & Smith, 1915).

 All of this was to change.
 In November 1937, William A. Brownell conducted a study to determine if a "crutch" in the algorithm of subtraction problems was beneficial.
 The crutch involved marking through numerals from which an amount was borrowed in order to keep track of the different steps when working a problem.
 Only one example was found, from a text published in 1857, where markings were used to keep track of the renaming process.
 This was done in only one problem in the text, with all other problems worked without any markings.
-Brownell did not indicate that he had knowledge of this example, and claimed the crutch was his own.
-There was no evidence found that indicated the crutch was being used when Brownell conducted his research on its effectiveness, so it is reasonable to assume that the crutch was his own invention.
+Brownell was not aware, however, of any textbook employing this technique.
 The crutch was used on decomposition problems, as illustrated in Figure 7.

-- 7 The child will be allowed to mark through the eight - $86 \quad \text{and place seven above it in order to keep track of the} \\$ - 39 borrowing instead of having to remember the - 47 process through the entire problem.
+- The child will be allowed to mark through the 86 aight and place seven above it in order to keep - eight and place seven above it in order to keep track of the horrowing instead of having to - $\frac{39}{47}$ track of the borrowing instead of having to - remember the process through the entire problem.

 Figure 7.
-Brownell (1939)
+Brownell (1939).